Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI and its impact on transit depth

+where $V_{\mathrm{c}}$ is volume of the charge cloud in a pixel; $V_{\mathrm{g}}$ is maximum geometrical volume a pixel can hold; $N_{\mathrm{e}}$ is the number of electrons in the pixel; $\mathrm{FWC}$ is full-well capacity of the pixel (the maximum electron load); and $\beta$ is the well-fill power-law index ($0\le\beta\le1$ in practice).

-CTI can be modelled using the \texttt{run\_cdm\_parallel} routine in the Pyxel\footnote{\url{https://esa.gitlab.io/pyxel/}} framework \citep{Matej_2022}.
-Based on \citet{Short_2013} formulation, this routine requires as inputs: the well-fill power index \(\beta\), the trap release times \(\tau_\mathrm{r}\), the trap densities \(n_\mathrm{t}\), and capture cross-sections \(\sigma\), which control the interaction probability between charges and traps for each involved trap species. \citet{Short_2013} formalism assumes uniform trap densities.
+Charge transfer inefficiency can be modelled using the \texttt{run\_cdm\_parallel} routine in the Pyxel\footnote{\url{https://esa.gitlab.io/pyxel/}} framework \citep{Matej_2022}.
+Based on the \citet{Short_2013} formulation, this routine requires as inputs: the well-fill power index (\(\beta\)), the trap release times (\(\tau_\mathrm{r}\)), the trap densities (\(n_\mathrm{t}\)), and capture cross-sections (\(\sigma\)), which control the probability of interactions between charges and traps for each involved trap species. \citet{Short_2013} formalism assumes uniform trap densities.
 In practice, this is not the case as we describe in Sect.~\ref{subsec:radiation_analysis}.
-However, as explained below, it is possible to generalize this formalism in order to account for an arbitrary distribution of traps.
+However, as explained below, it is possible to generalise this formalism in order to account for an arbitrary distribution of traps.

-For a uniform trap distribution, the number of traps (for a given trap species~\(k\)) encountered by a charge packet during transfer from row index~\(i\) to the register is given by \(n_{t,k}\, y\), where \(n_{t,k}\) is the (constant) trap density and \(y = i + 1\) denotes the number of transfers (i.e., the distance from row index~\(i\) to the register).
+For a uniform trap distribution, the number of traps (for a given trap species~\(k\)) encountered by a charge packet during transfer from row index~\(i\) to the register is given by \(n_{t,k}\, y\), where \(n_{t,k}\) is the (constant) trap density and \(y = i + 1\) denotes the number of transfers (i.e. the distance from row index~\(i\) to the register).

 When the trap distribution varies spatially, the term \(n_{t,k}\, y\) is replaced by \(cnt_k[i,j]\), which represents the cumulative number of traps crossed by a charge packet during its transfer from row \(i\) down to the register, for a given column \(j\).
-We extended the CDM accordingly by introducing \texttt{run\_cdm\_parallel\_cumul} (see Python implementation in Appendix~A).
+We extended the CDM accordingly by introducing \texttt{run\_cdm\_parallel\_cumul} (see the Python implementation in \href{https://github.com/mishrashaunak/plato-cti-correction}{plato-cti-correction}).
 Unlike the original routine, which assumes a constant trap density per pixel, our adaptation accounts for the cumulative trap content encountered during vertical transfer.
 This captures the integrated effect of spatial variations in the trap distribution.